bernik1980/backup/README.md

    * mssql: BACKUP function
    * mysql: Dump binary
    * postgres: Dump binary
+   * sqlite: Backup api of the ado.net provider
    * file: The file/directory itself
 2. Each backup is zipped with best compression
 3. Each zip is saved/uploaded with each dataTarget